lexiiiop/video-downloader-bot/INSTAGRAM_GUIDE.md

 **"Instagram error: Login required"**
 - Create an Instagram session using the authentication endpoint
+- Test your session with `/api/instagram/test`
 - Or try downloading public content without authentication

+**"Instagram authentication failed"**
+- Your session may have expired
+- Try creating a new session with fresh cookies
+- Check if your cookies file has a valid `sessionid`

 **"Rate limited"**
 - Wait a few minutes before trying again